 Across the country, Brigades have launched projects to help people get through the process of records clearance.
 Some of these projects include YourSTLCourts out of St Louis, MO, Access2Justice from Portland, OR, expunge-vt from Burlington, VT, and Heart out of Hack for LA.

-Learn more about Creating Pathways to Record Clearance projects through their Brigade Project Canvases below:
+Learn more about Creating Pathways to Record Clearance projects through their Brigade Project Canvases below.

-by Code for PDX
+by Code for Durham

 What is a Brigade Project Canvas?

 One way the National Advisory Council and Network Team are focused on supporting the Priority Action Areas, is to ensure that successful projects in each Priority Action Area are lifted up and are easily accessible to other Brigades, should they wish to redeploy or share in similar projects.
 Teams for a number of successful projects in this Priority Action Area have created project canvasses to help other teams engage in similar projects.

 Code for America’s relationship with National Expungement Week has stayed strong, since our partnership last year on NDoCH.
 This year, National Expungement Week and Code for America worked together on a “Letter to the Editor” effort, advocating for automatic record clearance.
 The Network Team is working with Brigades across the country to get Letters to the Editor published in various publications.
 This is an ongoing effort.

 The Network Team and members of the #cleanslate group as part of Code for America’s Slack channel engaged in an ideation process to find ways to increase the Network’s impact in record clearance projects.
 Through this process, it became clear that Brigades still feel a lot of need for support in tackling record clearance projects in their communities.
 In order to fill this need, the Network Team, Criminal Justice Team at Code for America, and members of the core team, worked together to plan a Record Clearance working group in which volunteers interested in record clearance projects can learn about how to engage in record clearance projects.